RetroPie/RetroPie-Docs/docs/Managing-ROMs.md

 * Pi 2 and Pi 3: `lr-mame2003` and `lr-fbalpha`
 * Pi 1 and Pi Zero: `mame4all`  (the native emulator, not the RetroArch core) and `pi-fba`

-If the ROM you wish to play is only supported by other emulator versions in the table below, please be aware that earlier emulator versions usually run faster than later versions but also that earlier versions support fewer games than later versions.
+If the ROM you wish to play is only supported by other emulator versions in the table below, please be aware that earlier arcade emulator versions usually run faster than later versions but also that earlier versions support fewer games than later versions.
 Native emulators like mame4all and AdvMame may perform better than RetroArch cores but cannot take advantage of global RetroArch configurations so they must be configured individually.
 Generally most 2D games work well on the Pi 3, but most 3D and vector games do not run at playable speed or at all.

 | Emulator | Required ROM Version | # of ROMs | [.DAT Files](https://github.com/HerbFargus/retropie-dat/archive/master.zip) | Compatibility List |
 | :---: | :---: | :---: | :---: | :---: |